 ProWritingAid Cost & Features

 Similar to Grammarly, ProWritingAid also offers three subscription plans: free, premium, and premium plus.
-ProWritingAid is slightly cheaper than Grammarly, but it’s not safe to assume that the lower price equals a better choice.
+ProWritingAid is a slightly cheaper grammar checker than Grammarly, but it’s not safe to assume that the lower price equals a better choice.

 ProWritingAid’s free plan offers basic spelling, grammar, and punctuation checks.
 However, it limits you to 19 writing reports, caps the number of words edited to 500 at a time, and the app is operable online only.

 Upon upgrading to ProWritingAid’s premium plan, which is $79 per year, members keep all of the benefits of the free plan but drop all the limitations.
 There is no report limit, no editable word cap, and it’s even accessible offline.